kirsch33/realip/README.md

 # realip for Caddy v2

 This repo is a port of captncraig's "realip" module to Caddy v2.
-90% of code seen in this repo is NOT mine.
-I am simply taking captncraigs work and trying to make it usable with Caddy v2.
 See original plugin below:

 https://github.com/captncraig/caddy-realip